EthanTreg/Spectrum-Machine-Learning/README.md

 [Fitting the Data](https://github.com/EthanTreg/Spectrum-Machine-Learning/blob/master/README.md#314-fitting-the-data),
 but replace `encoder-load` with 2.

+### 3.3 Running Scripts via Command Line

+Every script directly under fspnet can be run via the command line using the command:
+`python3 -m fspnet.[script name] [--option name] [option value]`
+All have the optional argument `--config_path`, which is the path to the configuration file,
+default is `../config.yaml`.

+`spectrum_fit.py` can take tha additional optional argument `--tests`, which determines if PyXspec tests should be used, default is True.

 ## 4 Analysis Tools

 There are several functions included that can help with training the network and